 We believe that every child should experience the world beyond the classroom as an essential part of learning and personal development and that is why we have made this one of our key priorities at The Russell School.
 In 2018 we opened our 'Nature Lodge' which was built by Mr Bailey.

-Links to outdoor learning opportunities are made across all subject areas throughout the school curriculum and children take part in at least one full morning of outdoor learning and several other shorter sessions each half term which provides the children with opportunities for discovery, for physical challenges, for dramatic play, team building and creative problem solving.
-There are opportunities for art and craft, environmental games or learning through storytelling and song are also woven into the curriculum.
+Our curriculum has been redesigned to build in links to outdoor learning across all areas of the curriculum.
+All classes take part in at least one full morning of outdoor learning and several other shorter sessions each half term which provides the children with opportunities for discovery, for physical challenges, for dramatic play, team building and creative problem solving.
+Opportunities for art and craft, environmental games or learning through storytelling and song are also woven into the curriculum.

 Through teaching children small achievable and progressively more challenging tasks, they can achieve something that would have seemed impossible.
 Young children are taught to use small hand tools in a safe environment; such as being shown how to use peelers to peel sticks.
 Opportunities for taking appropriate risks are linked to a growth in confidence and enhancement of self-esteem and independence.

 Children learn about their local environment, what can be found there and its uses.
 By only taking what is necessary; they learn to respect their environment and to be caretakers of the Earth.
 They develop and nurture respect and responsibility for themselves, other people and the environment in an empowering experience, which is also exciting, healthy and fun!

 The outdoors is a calm and ever changeable environment that our pupils respond to in a positive way and see their learning in a different light; in a more practical, hands-on and self-led way.
 When our pupils take their learning outside the classroom, they are inspired, enthused and empowered and gain an enhanced awareness of environmental issues and sustainability.

 Children grow, learn and thrive better when connected with the natural world.
 They are biologically designed to be in it.